jellehak/vue-ace-edit/README.md

 This will add two global components: `AceEditor`, `AceEditorJson`

 # Ace library
 If no `ace` global can be found this plugin will async load the library from `https://cdnjs.cloudflare.com/ajax/libs/ace/1.4.12`.

-If you want your own library you can make sure the `ace` global exist by loading something from a CDN like:
+If you want to load it from a different location or a specific version then make sure a `ace` global exist by loading something from a CDN like:
 ```html
   <script src="https://cdnjs.cloudflare.com/ajax/libs/ace/1.4.3/ace.min.js"></script>
 ```